FREQUENTLY ASKED QUESTIONS

 Mortgage rates are based on the price of mortgage-backed securities (MBS), which are bonds bought and sold on Wall Street.
 Rates change daily, and sometimes on a volatile day, may change more than once.
 Lenders publish daily rate sheets which offer a variety of loan programs and their corresponding interest rates, again all set by the market.

 At Hillhurst Mortgage, our qualified Mortgage Analysts review rate sheets from the top lenders in the nation to find the lowest rates and best loan programs to meet the needs of our clients.
 We are not incentivized in any way to offer higher rates to our customers.
 In fact, our ability to choose from a variety of lenders allows us to be extremely competitive.
-We are rarely beaten when comparing apples to apples.
-If you find, a mortgage firm that is offering lower costs, there may be a piece of the puzzle missing.
-It just doesn’t happen very often, but if it does, we will be the first to have your back and tell you if we cannot beat a bonafide offer.
-Then, if things go awry, we will be there to help pick up the pieces and close your loan on-time if needed.
-We are here for our clients, always.

 What is the benefit of using a local mortgage broker instead of a national bank?

 Most experienced Realtors will echo our sentiments and often educate their clients on this very topic.
 When a property seller is presented with two different offers from two equally qualified buyers, often the buyer who has chosen to work with a national bank will lose out to the buyer who has a pre-approval from a known local mortgage broker.
 The simple truth is that banks run on their own timelines.
 They typically have large departments full of employees who punch a time clock and whose hours are limited.
-Large banks utilize a nationwide panel of appraisers and don’t always select local appraisers who are familiar with the area, result in you (the buyer) being unable to meet the deadlines in your purchase contract.
+Large banks utilize a nationwide panel of appraisers and don’t always select local appraisers who are familiar with the area, resulting in you (the buyer) being unable to meet the deadlines in your purchase contract.
 Using an appraiser who doesn’t know the area can bring about an inaccurate appraisal with an unreasonably low value.
 When you work with Hillhurst Mortgage, you will get a completely personalized approach with a team available 24/7 who can meet your contract deadlines.
 Additionally, the lenders we work with only use appraisers who know the areas that we serve.
 The bottom line is that your local mortgage broker cares, their reputation depends on it, and real estate agents know it.

 I have received so many disclosure documents.
 Which document should I look for in order to understand my total fees and costs?